CMSgov/bluebutton-site-static/README.md

 # CMS Blue Button 2.0 API Static Site
 A static Jekyll site for the Blue Button 2.0 API splash page: [https://bluebutton.cms.gov](https://bluebutton.cms.gov/)

+NOTE:  Internal software engineers or other interested parties should follow the documentation for running a Dockerized local development enviornment.
+For more information see the [Dockerized Setup](#dockerized-setup) section.

 ## Requirements
 It is assumed that the environment already has these installed:
 * [rbenv](https://github.com/rbenv/rbenv) or [rvm](https://rvm.io/) to install versioned ruby